ltebben/SliderPuzzle/README.md

 # SliderPuzzle
-Creating a slider puzzle just for fun
+Creating a slider puzzle in Java just for fun